unipi-smartapp-2021/test-run/src/SEN/readme.md

-# Commands to let our sensors run
+# Commands to let sensors run

 **Make sure that your python packets installed match the one within the file requirements.txt**.